-On 15 April 2021 the Government released a discussion document outlining proposed actions to achieve the Smokefree 2025 goal.
-ASPIRE2025 members believe the measures outlined provide a realistic opportunity to achieve the Smokefree 2025 goal and strongly support their inclusion in a sector wide Action Plan.
+On 9 December 2021 the Government launched an action plan setting out actions it intends to implement to achieve the Smokefree 2025 goal.
+ASPIRE2025 members strongly support the plan and believe the measures outlined provide a realistic opportunity to achieve the Smokefree 2025 goal.

 What is in the Action Plan?

 The plan addresses disparities in smoking and the health inequalities that they cause, particularly for Māori and proposes strengthening Māori governance of the tobacco control programme.
 Key measures include reducing nicotine content of tobacco products to very low levels, reducing and restricting the number and type of retail outlets selling smoked tobacco products, and introducing a smokefree generation policy to prevent future generations becoming addicted to smoking.
 We believe this comprehensive package of measures, if fully implemented, could bring about significant and lasting change, and greatly hasten achievement of the Smokefree 2025 goal.

 Further details about the plan are available here:

 We have also published an Opinion piece setting out how implementing this world-leading plan could save many lives.

 ASPIRE2025 researchers are writing blogs that discuss different measures, comment on the evidence supporting these, and explain their potential implications.
 Those published to date include:

 Modelling study of the impact of mandated denicotinisation of smoked tobacco products

 Smokefree outdoor areas (one of the few important areas not addressed in the plan)